gradle/gradle/design-docs/publication-model.md

 TBD

-## Customise the output file for the generated descriptor
+## Customize the output file for the generated descriptor

 TBD